 The key to preventing this bone loss and subsequent aged look is to replace the tooth root that was stimulating the jaw bone.
 There is only one option for replacing the tooth root, and that is placing a dental implant at the extraction site.

 Dental implants can change your life.
 They not only replace missing teeth, but more importantly, they preserve facial bone structure.
 Like teeth, dental implants provide stimulation to the bone, maintaining bone and blood supply in the area.
 While dental implants can maintain bone, sufficient bone is needed to begin with for placement of a dental implant.

 To provide sufficient jaw bone density, it is recommended that an alveolar ridge augmentation or socket preservation (bone graft) be performed during the tooth extraction procedure.
-This allows the transplanted bone to use the body’s blood supply and the immune response to transform this bone into the patient’s own healthy bone.
+This allows the transplanted bone to use the body’s blood supply and the immune response to transform this bone into the patient’s own healthy bone (See Figure 2).
 This preliminary bone graft is important because it prepares the extraction site for dental implant placement by regenerating and maintaining healthy and strong bone structure.
 The timing of the bone graft and dental implant placement is important as the majority of bone resorption occurs between 12 and 18 months after tooth removal.
 After this time span, a secondary bone graft may be necessary.

 There are several types of bone to regenerate this healthy new bone.
 An autograft is bone from the patient’s jaw transplanted from any area of excess bone to the area lacking bone.
 Since the bone is taken from the site of excess bone, this type of bone graft usually requires a second surgical site.
 A more common type of graft material is an allograft, which is cortical and cancellous bone from a tissue donor.
 The safety testing on this donor bone is unparallelled in medicine.